The Council of Judges seeks the right to appeal to the Constitutional Court

 The chairperson of the Council of Judges, Sigita Rudėnaitė, told BNS that such a right would strengthen the independence of the courts as one of the branches of government, and would also allow more efficient resolution of court-related disputes.

-“According to the law, the Government’s resolution, the presidential decree, decisions are often made about the judicial system.
+“According to the law, the Government’s resolution, the presidential decree, decisions are often made regarding the judicial system.
 For example, the Law on State Pensions of Judges is currently being prepared.
 His project already seems to us that it may raise questions as to whether it will comply with the Constitution,” said the judge.

 According to her, if the Council of Judges, as a representative of the self-government of judges, would like to apply to the CT regarding this law, it would have to find a way around it – to convince the Seimas or the Government to do so.